 Example: Commonsense Guide to Current Affairs by Vincent Frank Bedogne and Marcy Jean Everest

 4 – Trace the Course of an Issue Over Time

-Many of the issues we argue about today have been debated for decades, even centuries, without any sort of clear, definitive resolution.
+Many of the issues we argue about today have been debated for decades, even centuries.
 You might choose a contentious issue such as federal control vs. states’ rights, or socio-political topics like homelessness, abortion, or gun control.
-Then trace an issue’s history—or at least relevant portions of its history—to show how it has affected the nation.
+Then trace the issue’s history to show how it has affected the nation.
 You may conclude by presenting your solution to the issue.